eyadashrafkh/Face-Recognition-Using-PCA/README.md

 ## Purpose

-The purpose of this repository is to provide the resources and documentation of the main repository.
+The purpose of this repository is to provide the resources and documentation of the main repository forked and contributed in.

 ## Contents